 “A romance about a more-than-one-night stand[.]
 A psychological thriller about toxic addiction.”

-Angela He created some of the most amazing interactive novel games I know, and “I woke up next to you again.” is no exception from this rule.
-While it’s stunning on the audiovisual level, there’s even something more fascinating about the plot itself.
-Just imagine yourself moving into a new city, and then you just meet somebody special.
+While “I woke up next to you again.” is stunning on the audiovisual level, the plot itself is even more fascinating: Imagine yourself moving into a new city, and then you just meet somebody special.
 You two hook up and it ends in an one-night stand.
-Something feels weird in the next morning, but both of you had a good time, so who knows, you might see each other again?
-Now it’s time for you to make some decisions: Only by choosing between different dialogue options, you will alter what’s happening and thereby lead to one of four unique endings.
+Something feels weird in the next morning, but both of you had a good time, so maybe you will see each other again.
+Now it is time for you to make some decisions.
+By choosing between different dialogue options, you will alter what is happening and thereby lead to one of four unique endings.

-One could take “I woke up next to you again.” and its description as being a thriller game about toxic addiction literally, but it’s also possible to interpret it on many other levels.
-Caution, spoiler alert right now, as I will refer to some of the possible events!
-So if you would rather give it a play first by yourself – here’s your chance to quit reading this article.
+One could take “I woke up next to you again.” and its description as being a thriller game about toxic addiction literally.
+However, it is also possible to interpret it on many other levels.
+Caution, spoiler alert right now, as I will refer to some of the possible events.
+So if you would rather give it a play first by yourself – here is your chance to quit reading this article.

-Also, one of the endings shows that your partner was imaginated.
-When you meet one of your old friends, you can choose the option to show them a picture of your former date – but they can’t see anyone else than you.
-It’s safe to say that you are in distress at this point, realizing that you were addicted to something, not someone.
-I think that the character was ‘addicted’ to their own sadness, in the sense that they were fetishizing their own despair, but without knowing that it’s not just a phase or anything.
+One of the endings also shows that your partner was imaginated.
+When you meet one of your old friends, you can choose the option to show them a picture of your former date – but they cannot see anyone else than you.
+It is safe to say that you are in distress at this point, realizing that you were addicted to something, not someone.
+I think that the character was ‘addicted’ to their own sadness, in the sense that they were fetishizing their own despair, but without knowing that it is not just a phase or anything.
 They got deeper and deeper into it and isolated themselves without asking anyone for help.
 A toxic situation was established that way.
-At least, that’s my personal point of view regarding “I woke up next to you again.”, and for that sole possibility to invoke such thoughts in me, I adore it massively.
+At least, that is my personal point of view regarding “I woke up next to you again.”, and for that sole possibility to invoke such thoughts in me, I adore it massively.
+[PLAY]